banco-alimentar/alimentestaideia.pt/Documentation/OwaspZapSetup.md

 # OWASP ZAP Setup for banco-alimentar

+## OWASP ZAP Introduction

-## Owasp Zap is one the most widely used open source web application scanner and penetration testing tool.
+Owasp Zap is one the most widely used open source web application scanner and penetration testing tool.
 It is available as a built in package on Kali linux and can be installed on windows, macOS and Linux.
 It is recommended to use OWASP ZAP on a Kali Linux VM on Azure as there may be IT restrictions to install a penetration testing tool on official laptop or Desktop.

 Further Reading: